-An ideal camp location due to its verdant meadows, nearby river, surrounding pine and oak trees and abundant game, Wawona was called Pallahchun (meaning a good place to stop) by early tribes - the first people to inhabit the area - because it was a logical midway site between the foothills and Yosemite Valley.
+An ideal camp location due to its verdant meadows, nearby river, surrounding pine and oak trees, and abundant game, Wawona was called Pallahchun (meaning a good place to stop) by early tribes - the first people to inhabit the area - because it was a logical midway site between the foothills and Yosemite Valley.

-In 1878, a kitchen fire destroyed all of the old buildings at Clarks Station and the entire establishment was rebuilt and opened the following year.
-The only buildings to survive the fire of 1878 were the stable and Long White (now named Clark Cottage in honor of Galen Clark), which was opened in 1876.
+In 1878, a kitchen fire destroyed all of the old buildings at Clark's Station and the entire establishment was rebuilt and opened the following year.
+The only buildings to survive the fire of 1878 were the stable and the Long White (now named Clark Cottage in honor of Galen Clark), which was opened in 1876.

-The necessity to rebuild provided Washburn - who took over the management of the hotel after Washburn, Coffman and Chapman dissolved - and his new partner, Johnny Bruce, the opportunity to construct more substantial and modern hotel facilities.
-Within a week of the fire, they hired Joseph Shelly, builder of the Long White, and staked out a large two-story building that would include a lobby, sitting room, dining room, office and 25 guest rooms.
+The necessity to rebuild provided Washburn - who took over the management of the hotel after Washburn, Coffman, and Chapman dissolved - and his new partner, Johnny Bruce, the opportunity to construct more substantial and modern hotel facilities.
+Within a week of the fire, they hired Joseph Shelly, builder of the Long White, and staked out a large two-story building that would include a lobby, sitting room, dining room, office, and 25 guest rooms.
 Although accounts vary, it is believed the new hotel was ready and open for business in the summer of 1879.

 Later that year, Big Tree Station welcomed distinguished guest, Ulysses S. Grant.
-Grant traveled 12 hours from Madera to Wawona by stage, where the Mariposa Brass Band greeted him with Hail To The Chief.
+Grant traveled 12 hours from Madera to Wawona by stagecoach, where the Mariposa Brass Band greeted him with Hail To The Chief.
 According to the San Francisco Chronicle, so much road dust covered the General that he looked as if he had been engaged in the most hotly contested battle of the wilderness.

-In 1882, Washburns wife suggested the Indian word, Wah-wo-nah - meaning Big Tree - as a more fitting name for the hotel complex than Big Tree Station.
-By Sept.
-10, 1882, her name was official for the hotel and post-office, though it took a few years before local residents and guests acknowledged the change.
+In 1882, Washburn's wife suggested the Indian word, Wah-wo-nah - meaning Big Tree - as a more fitting name for the hotel complex than "Big Tree Station."
+By September 10, 1882, her name was official for the hotel and post-office, though it took a few years before local residents and guests acknowledged the change.

 Wawona Hotel hosted several prominent guests during its early history.
-Distinguished visitors included President Theodore Roosevelt, John Ruskin, Lily Langtry, Bernard Baruch, Diamond Jim Brady, William Jennings Bryan, William Harrison and many others.
+Distinguished visitors included President Theodore Roosevelt, John Ruskin, Lily Langtry, Bernard Baruch, Diamond Jim Brady, William Jennings Bryan, William Harrison, and many others.

 Wawona continued under the direction of the Washburn family until 1932, when the Wawona Valley area was added to Yosemite National Park and Yosemite Park & Curry Co. took over the operation of the hotel.